Three Wisest Men

 This is another high-quality offering by Hallmark and was shown on Hallmark Murders and Mysteries.
 They seem to be using this branch of their network to show productions that go a little deeper and are a little more complex than a romantic comedy.
 They are more about family relationships, drama, overcoming problems, and learning life lessons.
 There is a bit of a romance included but it’s hardly the main attraction.

 The lesson of the story is “”sometimes you find your calling but sometimes you’re calling finds you” and each of the sisters in turn learns this is true for them.
-In the process, a tragedy is explored, a mother is released from a 25 year long guilt, a young man finds closure.
+In the process, a tragedy is explored, a mother is released from a 25-year-long guilt trip, and a young man finds closure.
 And revelations lead to understanding and new paths forward.

 The actors were well cast, and their parts well-acted, especially Kimberley Sustad as the middle sister and overprotective mother, Beth.
 At one point she is accused of “Catastrophizing everything!”
 I also loved Matthew James Dowden who played Adam, Hannah’s husband.
 He usually plays sketchy characters, but he was wonderful as an unqualified good guy in this.
 The one fly in the ointment was the casting of Luke, Posey’s love interest.
 His looks, demeanor, and speech cried vacant surfer dude, not educated sophisticated world traveler and author.
 It was laughable.
 Where was Ali Liebert, the director?
 Everything else was so good.